jielin1234/Kubernetes_Journey/Containers.md

 	- The image can now run on any container platform and is guarantee to run the same way everywhere.
 So operations team can simply use the image to deploy the application.
 	- Since the image are already working when the developer built it and the ops are not modifying it, it will continue to work the same way when deploying in production.

 - Now we have our application packaged into a Docker Container, how do we run it in production ?
-What if the application relies on other containers such as db or messaging serv
+What if the application relies on other containers such as db or messaging services or backend services ?
+What if number of users increase/decrease and we need to scale the application ?
+	- We will need an underlying platform w/ a set of resources and capabilities.
+The platform needs to orchestrrate the connecrtivty between the containers and auto scale up/down based on the load.
 - Next, learn on Container orchestration